What sort of weather conditions can you fly in?

 - Carnets: To travel in and out of Canada, and in and out of many other countries, import/export carnet documents need to be in place.
 The acquisition of these documents and the handling of them is handled by SkyMotion Video.
 Please keep in mind though, that the processing of these documents at borders can take extra time.
 Please consult SkyMotion Video regarding travel itineraries.

 - Batteries: High-capacity lithium polymer batteries like the ones used on our drone systems are classified as dangerous goods.
 As such, these need to be handled, packaged and shipped according to very specific guidelines.
-Many airlines such as Air Canada, still ship the batteries of passenger planes via their cargo services, but this too requires extra processing time.
+Many airlines such as Air Canada, will accept some batteries on passenger planes if it is brought on the plane in our carry-on bags.
+However, larger batteries need to be shipped on ‘cargo only’ aircraft.
 The shipping fees for the batteries must be determined on a case by case basis with the airlines or courier.
 To save our clients time and money, SkyMotion Video is trained to package, label, and prepare dangerous good declaration documents.

 Do you sell the systems?